UpStride/ops-scripts/README.md

 # Ops Scripts

-The philosophy of the repository herein is to provide handy scripts no more complex than a curl command.
-Please keep in mind, that these scripts are executed on random machines where the environment is unsure.
+The philosophy of the repo is to provide handy scripts no more complex than a `curl` command.
+Please keep in mind, that these scripts here are executed on random machines with unsure environment.
-These scripts must require minimum stuff to run.
+The scripts must require minimum stuff to compile and run.

 ## Practical example of the philosophy
 Let's take the example of a Python script.<br><br>